-Straight after the previous scene there is the scene where Andrews and Clemens meet to discuss Ripley.
+Straight after the previous scene, there is the scene where Andrews and Clemens meet to discuss Ripley.
 It has a completely new beginning, where the theatrical version begins with Andrews threatening Clemens, and ends with Andrews telling Clemens to “sit the hell down.”
-There is additional dialog here where Clemens Andrews that Ripley was part of a combat team; Andrews eventually just tells Clemens to get out.
+There is additional dialogue here where Clemens Andrews that Ripley was part of a combat team; Andrews eventually just tells Clemens to get out.

 Golic kicks open an old cigarette machine in the tunnel to get free cigarette packs.